hannonhill/Custom-Authentication-Module-Examples/Shibboleth/README.md

 Next, you need to make sure that the `/Shibboleth.sso/*` URLs do not require a `valid-user` or you will get stuck in a loop.

-The apache22.conf file comes with the following:
+The config file: apache22.conf that gets copied over on install contains:

 ```
 <Location /Shibboleth.sso>